DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 Need to download click data for your links?
 Pretty Links has you covered.
 The plugin will generate a CSV containing all the information you need to successfully manage your links.

 ... and so much more!
 [Visit our site](https://prettylinks.com?utm_source=wordpress.org&utm_medium=lite_plugin_listing&utm_content=home) to learn more about what Pretty Links can do for you.

+\* Pro users benefit from no added payment processing fees, while a small 3% fee is added per-transaction for free users.

 ## Pretty Links Pro 💪